 Loan Intake Department, loans@11capitalfinance.com.
 All loan questions & submissions as well as submission status (prior to moving into processing).
-11 Capital Finance uses a proprietary matching pricing engine based on advanced algorithms to automatically find the best programs for borrowers using the short form application answers provided.
+11 Capital Finance uses a proprietary matching pricing engine based on advanced algorithms to automatically find the best programs for borrowers using the application answers provided.
 Our Loan Services Division has the ability to manually package and present loan files nationwide with over 10,000 loan variations should clients want additional quotes.
 For manual underwrite the borrower MUST be in a purchase and sales agreement and 11 CAP fee agreement signed.
 Initial loan offers and pre-approvals are usually only one of many possible options.
-If a borrower wants additional quotes please ask your mentor for a formal engagement letter.
-We are beta testing OCR readers so complete thorough short forms are vital.
-Our online product sheet can answer most borrower questions.
+Complete thorough online submissions are vital.
+Our product sheet can answer most borrower questions.